qferre/atypeak/README.md

 ### Installation

-Works only on linux and macos due to pybedtools
+Works only on linux and macos due to pybedtools and makefile

 - Run `make install`, to create a conda environment. called 'atypeak'.